Lia-Nelson/SoftDev-Workshop/k24_LAMP/README.md

 4. Run `$ usermod -aG sudo name` to give the new user sudo perms
 5. Run `$ su name` to switch user to name
 6. Run `$ sudo ls -la /root` to test sudo perms
-7. Press Ch-D
+7. Press Ch-D to get back to the root
 8. Run `$ nano /etc/ssh/sshd_config` and change PasswordAuthentication to yes
-9. Run `$ sudo service sshd reload`
+9. Run `$ sudo service sshd reload` to make sure changes are applied
-10. Press CH-D
+10. Press CH-D exit your droplet
 11. Run `$ ssh-copy-id username@your_server_ip_address`
     1. This command will require password authentication
     2. Once the keys are copied, you should be able to SSH into your new username